puradawid/puradawid.github.io/_posts/2019-06-20-solid-in-test-automation-1-open-closed-principle.md

 I honestly agree with James, however I feel like thousands light years away from the proper object-oriented programming.
 I hope I will get that someday though.

-If you are not yet bored about testing, watch [Ian's Cooper talk about TDD revisited][7], which will definitely improve you perspective of writing code and keeping it decoupled with the implementation.
+If you are not yet bored about testing, watch [Ian Cooper's talk about TDD revisited][7], which will definitely improve you perspective of writing code and keeping it decoupled with the implementation.
 That presentation made me to write this blogpost, as I believe this is the most important topic for programmer's excellence and we as a craft are not done with it yet.

 #### Advertisement: puradawid.pro first Twitch programming session!